Cosmic narcissism is different to a narcissistic personality. It’s less toxic, but still can be problematic in your story.

 The belief that in a Universe so huge, so vast and undiscovered, that some huge power would choose to change and shape the world to tell your story is cosmic narcissism.
 It’s the over inflated sense of self importance that comes with classic narcissism, but without the need for validation or tendency towards bullying.
 Of course, a cosmic narcissist could also be a toxic narcissist, but not always.

-The belief in fate or an influencing deity suggests your life is what is being shaped, for better or worse, whilst those around you are chess pieces to be moved.
-Your character essentially sees themselves as worthy of influence from an outside force, and the people in their lives as props.
+The belief in fate or an influencing deity suggests your life is what is being shaped, for better or worse.
+Those around you are chess pieces to be moved in and out of your life.
+Your character essentially sees themselves as worthy of influence, and the people in their lives as props.

 For your character to have a blessing in their world, other people must both ensure that they are in place for that blessing to happen, but take no credit for their part.
-The blessing is the work of fate or the will of the overlord, not the work of those playing their role on the chessboard of your character’s life.
+The blessing is the work of fate or the will of the overlord.
+The people who actually caused that blessing are the pieces being moved, not acting by their own will.

 Why Is Cosmic Narcissism Suited To A Protagonist?